Skip to main content

 American Society for Microbiology

-Shanahan KA, Davis GM, Doran CG, Sugisawa R, Davey GP, Bowie AG., SARM1 regulates NAD+-linked metabolism and select immune genes in macrophages., The Journal of biological chemistry, 300, (2), 2024, p105620 , Journal Article, PUBLISHED DOI
+Shanahan KA, Davis GM, Doran CG, Sugisawa R, Davey GP, Bowie AG., SARM1 regulates NAD+-linked metabolism and select immune genes in macrophages., The Journal of Biological Chemistry, 300, (2), 2024, p105620 , Journal Article, PUBLISHED DOI

 Muñoz-Wolf, N. and Ward, R.W. and Hearnden, C.H. and Sharp, F.A. and Geoghegan, J. and O'Grady, K. and McEntee, C.P. and Shanahan, K.A. and Guy, C. and Bowie, A.G. and Campbell, M. and Roces, C.B. and Anderluzzi, G. and Webb, C. and Perrie, Y. and Creagh, E. and Lavelle, E.C., Non-canonical inflammasome activation mediates the adjuvanticity of nanoparticles, Cell Reports Medicine, 4, (1), 2023, Notes: [cited By 1], Journal Article, PUBLISHED DOI